 The Purple Bike Coalition (PBC) is Williams College’s free bike service organization, based out of the bike shop on the ground floor of Mark Hopkins.
 Run and staffed by students, we offer free bike repair and rental services to students, faculty and staff during the school year and summer.
-The best way to get your bike repaired is to stop by with your bike during weekly open hours, Mon, Wed, Thurs 7-9 pm for Fall 2017.
-Do those times really not work for you?
+The best way to get your bike repaired is to stop by with your bike during weekly open hours, which will not be running during the COVID-19 college shutdown.
 Contact us via email and we can probably work something out.
-In order to get your bike repaired, you need to stay with it so we can teach you how to work on it and what to expect, as no one bike functions the same.
+Typically in order to get your bike repaired, you need to stay with it so we can teach you how to work on it and what to expect, as no one bike functions the same.

 The Rental Program is a free bike loan program started by the PBC.
 We now have more than forty bikes sporting spiffy yellow seats for your use!
-To get started with the program, first register, then sign a liability waiver, then request a bike!
+To get started with the program go to the Request a Rental Page!
 If you forget your lock combo, you may also request your combo.
 Go to our Request a Rental page to fill out a rental request.
 If it is closed we are not currently accepting Rental Requests.
 You will have to wait until our next rental cycle.

-As the program is still relatively new, we are trying to figure out a system that works best for the people using the program and the people running it.
+We are always trying to figure out a system that works best for the people using the program and the people running it.
 If you have thoughts you would like to share, we really want to hear them; this program is for you!
 Leave a comment on the “comments” section of this website.

-Bike Repair Open Hours: In addition to our rental program, we offer free bike repair to any students, faculty, and staff who stop by our shop during open hours (Mon, Wed, and Thurs 7-9 pm for Fall 2017).
+Bike Repair Open Hours: In addition to our rental program, we offer free bike repair to any students, faculty, and staff who stop by our shop during open hours (which will not be running during the COVID-19 college shutdown).
 A basic understanding of bicycle mechanics is a great tool for any rider so we do our best not only to help fix your bike but to show you how to fix your bike on your own.
 At the very least, come in and learn to fix a flat tire!
 As increasing general public knowledge of bike repair is a priority of ours, our open hour policy is that you work with us to repair your bike.
 We’ll give you any part you need that we have in the shop from a tube to a new wheel; if we don’t have it, we’ll happily give you advice on what you need and help you install it.

 How Can This All Be Free?
-We would like to thank our primary sponsor, the Center for Environmental Studies, as well as College Council and the Zilkha Center for Environmental Initiatives, for their financial and organizational assistance.
+We would like to thank our primary sponsor, the Center for Environmental Studies, as well as College Council, for their financial and organizational assistance.
 Also, this program could not exist without big help from Campus Safety & Security.

 Where Do All The Bikes Come From?
-The bikes are all donated by Campus Safety and Security.
+While we get some bikes from directly from the donations of students and others who live in the Williamstown area, bikes are mostly donated by Campus Safety and Security.
 They are bikes which have been confiscated from around campus.
 To avoid having your bike end up in our rental program, please register your bike!
 This can be done by bringing your bike to the CSS office, and takes approximately 3.5 minutes.

 The Purple Bike Coalition hires!
 Get paid to work on bikes!
-Come to open hours to learn how to fix bikes and volunteer.
+Our hiring process is subject to change but recently has consisted of an application form sent out at the beginning of the school year.
+The alternative way to get hired is to come to open hours to learn how to fix bikes and volunteer.
 If you start showing up consistently and get some solid experience, we may hire you to work at open hours or run the rental program.
 Experience is a bonus, but only enthusiasm is required; we are happy to train you up.
 Contact [email protected]

-Like us on Facebook to get an inside scoop!
+Like us on Facebook or Instagram (@williams.pbc) to get the inside scoop!